Books of Blood: Overview

 Clive Barker's tagline for Books of Blood was: "Everybody is a book of blood; wherever we're opened, we're red."
 The opening story, "The Book of Blood", introduces the premise of the anthology series by revealing that a fake psychic is attacked one night by genuine ghosts and spirits who decide to make him a true messenger by writing stories into his flesh.
 This makes him a "Book of Blood" and the narration then invites the reader to read these stories.
 The UK editions of Volume 6 close with a story, "On Jerusalem Street", that features a man who pursues the fake psychic in order to skin him and take his Book of Blood.
 Thus, a framing story is created around the anthologies.

 The stories range in genres.
 Some are traditional horror, some are described by Barker as "dark fantasy," some are comical, and "The Last Illusion" is notable for being a mixture of horror and noir while also introducing the occult detective Harry D'Amour.
 A common thread is that most of the stories feature everyday people in contemporary settings who become involved in violent, mysterious, and/or supernatural events.
 Barker has stated in Faces of Fear that an inspiration for the Books of Blood came when he read Dark Forces in the early 1980s and realised that a horror story anthology didn't need to have narrow themes, consistent tone or restrictions to be considered a proper collection.
 Instead, the stories could range wildly in genre and tone, from the humorous to the truly horrific.

-Volumes I-III are sold as "The Books of Blood".
-Volume IV is sold as "The Inhuman Condition".
-Volume V is sold as "In the Flesh".
-And Volume VI is sold as "Cabal", which either includes four or five additional short stories, depending on the edition.
+Volumes I-III are sold as "The Books of Blood", Volume IV is sold as "The Inhuman Condition", Volume V is sold as "In the Flesh", and Volume VI is sold as "Cabal", which includes four or five additional short stories, depending on the edition.

 For some editions, Clive Barker illustrated the book covers.